GSA/ficam-playbooks/_fpki/fpki_PDVAL.md

 2. Trust Path Validation – checks each certificate in the certification path to see that it has been properly signed, has not expired, and has not been revoked; also includes other checks on things such as name or path constraints, key usage, and extended key usage.

+> **_Note:_** _Performing PDVAL helps an application make an informed trust decision – i.e., determine whether a certificate is appropriate for use in a particular application context_.

 ## How are Paths Built
 subject/issuer name matching, SKI/AKI matching,